-The Board appoints our President/Executive Director, who also serves as our Chief Executive Officer.
+The Board appoints our President & Chief Executive Officer.
 The Chief Executive Officer's duties include:

-- · Administering our daily operations, including the hiring, compensation, and removal of employees; - Awarding contracts for services, supplies, capital acquisitions, real estate, and construction without Board approval if the amount of any such contract does not exceed \$100,000; and - · Awarding contracts of up to \$250,000 without Board approval for standard off-the-shelf commercial products.
+- · Administering our daily operations, including the hiring, compensation, and removal of employees; - Awarding contracts for services, supplies, capital acquisitions, real estate, and construction without Board approval if the amount of any such contract does not exceed \$100,000; and - Awarding contracts of up to \$250,000 without Board approval for standard off-the-shelf commercial products.